avarga/tkpath/doc/README.txt

       M x y   Put the pen on the paper at specified coordinate.
               Must be the first atom but can appear any time later.
+              The pen doesn't draw anything when moved to this point.
-      L x y   Draw a line to the given coordinate.
+      L x y   Draw a straight line to the given coordinate.
       H x     Draw a horizontal line to the given x coordinate.
       V y     Draw a vertical line to the given y coordinate.
       A rx ry phi largeArc sweep x y